getify/You-Dont-Know-JS/scope-closures/ch3.md

 Notice the `window.studentName` reference?
 This expression is accessing the global variable `studentName` as a property on `window` (which we're pretending for now is synonomous with the global object).
 That's the only way to access a shadowed variable from inside the scope where the shadowing variable is present.

-The `window.studentName` is a mirror of the global `studentName` variable, not a snapshot copy.
-Changes to one are reflected in the other, in either direction.
-Think of `window.studentName` as a getter/setter that accesses the actual `studentName` variable.

 | WARNING: |
 | :--- |
 | Leveraging this technique is not very good practice, as it's limited in utility, confusing for readers of your code, and likely to invite bugs to your program.
 Don't shadow a global variable that you need to access, and conversely, don't access a global variable that you've shadowed. |

+The `window.studentName` is a mirror of the global `studentName` variable, not a snapshot copy.
+Changes to one are reflected in the other, in either direction.
+Think of `window.studentName` as a getter/setter that accesses the actual `studentName` variable.
+As a matter of fact, you can even *add* a variable to the global scope by creating/setting a property on the global object (`window`).

-Also, this little "trick" only works for accessing a global scope variable (that was declared with `var` or `function`).
+This little "trick" only works for accessing a global scope variable (that was declared with `var` or `function`).
 Other forms of global scope variable declarations do not create mirrored global object properties:

 ```js
 var one = 1;